hashicorp/terraform-plugin-docs/README.md

     // ...
 ```

+#### Migrate subcommand

+The `migrate` subcommand can be used to migrate from the old directory structure (`website/docs/r`) to the `tfplugindocs` supported structure (`templates/`).

+The `migrate` subcommand takes the following actions:
+- Copies the `--old-website-source-dir` folder to the `--tempates-dir` folder (will create this folder if it doesn't exist)
+- Renames `docs/d/` and `docs/r/` subdirectories to `data-sources/` and `resources/` respectively
+- Change file suffixes for template files from `.html.markdown` to `.md.tmpl`
+- Extracts code blocks from website docs to create individual example files in `--examples-dir` (will create this folder if it doesn't exist)
+- replace extracted example code in website templates with `tfplugindocs` template code referring to example files.
+- Copies non-template files to `--templates-dir` folder

 ### Conventional Paths

 The generation of missing documentation is based on a number of assumptions / conventional paths.